 Food Security News Hotspots Indicator

-The map shows the latest news hotspots related to global and regional food security.
-The idea of this indicator is that more news coverage can indicate a more problematic situation although this may not always be true.
-Therefore, the map is primarily an indicator of the magnitude of the news coverage and not the intensity of food insecurity.
+The Food Security News Hotspots indicator reflects the media activity related to global and regional food price development and food security, using the assumption that more news coverage could mean a more problematic situation.
+Because this assumption may not always be true, the map is primarily an indicator of the magnitude of the news coverage and not the intensity of food insecurity.

 A more detailed description of how this indicator is calculated and assessed can be found under methods.

 Food Security News Hotspots